 Any Right Size Smoothie Lawsuits?

 There do not appear to be any lawsuits involving Right Size Smoothies.
-However, there have been complaints made concerning the customer service of the company mainly surrounding being charged automatically after the free-trial period.
+However, there have been complaints made concerning the company’s customer service, mainly surrounding being charged automatically after the free-trial period.

-Even though it appears that the free trial period is no longer being offered by the company, it is something to note about the entity that is providing the product.
-Hopefully, the customer service issues have changed for the better.
-It does appear that the company itself has gone through some transition but whether this is a positive or negative outcome, only time will tell.
+Even though it appears that the company is no longer offering the free trial period, it is something to note about the entity that is providing the product.
+Hopefully, customer service issues have changed for the better.
+It does appear that the company itself has gone through some transition, but whether this is a positive or negative outcome, only time will tell.

 Right Size Smoothie Alternatives

-If you are looking for an alternative to Right Size Smoothie, there are certainly several alternative smoothie type drinks if that is your preference.
+If you are looking for an alternative to Right Size Smoothie, there are certainly several alternative smoothie type drinks if you prefer.
 There are other long-running meal replacement products, such as SlimFast.
-But one idea could be to create your smoothies from all natural ingredients that one can at least verify the source.
+But one idea could be to create your smoothies from all-natural ingredients to at least verify the source.
 According to Current Research in Nutrition and Food Science, smoothies may play a positive role in a healthy diet when utilized correctly.

-Finally, one must consider that if one chooses to take this product and uses it correctly and responsibly, and one achieves their weight loss goals, it is important to remember that this product is not a complete meal replacement for long-term use.
+Finally, one must consider that if one chooses to take this product and uses it correctly and responsibly.
+One achieves their weight loss goals, it is important to remember that this product is not a complete meal replacement for long-term use.
 It should never be considered part of a sustainment plan for keeping off the weight once you achieve your goals.
-There can be no real substitute for maintaining a proper diet of authentic food to keep one fit and in shape.
+There can be no real substitute for maintaining a proper diet of authentic food to keep one fit and shape.

 What Users Are Saying